What are MMO Racing Games?

 - How can you play MMO racing games?

-- The top MMO racing titles available today
+- What are the top MMO racing titles?

 While other MMOs tend to focus on controlling specific characters or teams in a range of fantastical environments, MMO racing titles tend to keep the focus on the cars you are driving.